-The Home Ownership Development program provides up to \$50,000 to for-profit and not-forprofit organizations such as Big Bend Habitat for Humanity and the Community Land Trust for the construction of a home, to reduce the sale price to an income-eligible first-time homebuyer.
-Developers must legally restrict the future use of the property so that the home remains affordable to eligible purchasers (not necessary if land is owned by the CLT).
-In April 2020, staff recommended, and the Board adopted the Home Ownership Development Program into the County's LHAP.
-Inclusion of the Home Ownership Development program in the LHAP positions the County to implement this program when future SHIP funds become available.
+The County's Homeownership Development program provides up to \$75,000 to for-profit and not-for-profit organizations such as Big Bend Habitat for Humanity and the Community Land Trust for the construction of a home to reduce the sale price to an income-eligible first-time homebuyer.
+As mentioned earlier, the expected increase in SHIP funds positions the County to implement this program in the unincorporated areas of the County in 2022.